 The current climate of finding a provider to provide for your oral surgery needs can be very confusing.
 Many dental practitioners will claim that they provide “oral surgery” or that they are “oral surgeons”, but only an oral and maxillofacial surgeon has undergone the extensive hospital based surgical, medical, and anesthesia training to be fully trained to ensure your safety & prompt recovery.

 The oral and maxillofacial surgeon’s sole focus is oral and maxillofacial surgery, and as specialists, our oral and maxillofacial surgeons at Houston Oral Surgery Associates, have undergone extensive and concentrated surgical training unique to oral and maxillofacial surgery.
-Furthermore, our oral and maxillofacial surgeons have specialized equipment and materials that is easily accessible and within reach.
+Furthermore, our oral and maxillofacial surgeons have specialized equipment and materials that are easily accessible and within reach.
 In fact, offices like ours, stocked with instrumentation specific to oral and maxillofacial surgery, allow for our doctors to perform procedures quickly, accurately, and conveniently.
-Further optimizing the comfort of your treatment, oral and maxillofacial surgeons are trained and certified to administer anesthesia.
+Further optimizing the comfort of your treatment, oral and maxillofacial surgeons are trained and certified to administer a full spectrum of anesthesia.
 Unlike any other dentist, oral and maxillofacial surgeons rotate with anesthesiologists in a hospital setting for several months during their training.

 The Details of Oral and Maxillofacial Surgery

 The foundation of oral and maxillofacial surgery is dentistry.
 When our oral surgeons finished dental school, they went on to attain specialty training beyond the expertise of their dental credentials.
-Oral and maxillofacial surgery is, simply put, mouth surgery and jaw & facial reconstruction, and our doctors have been practicing this unique specialty for decades many years.
+Oral and maxillofacial surgery is, simply put, mouth surgery and jaw & facial reconstruction, and our doctors have been practicing this unique specialty for many years.

 The Particulars of Oral and Maxillofacial Surgery Training